jasonrbriggs/stomp.py/README.rst

 - RabbitMQ_
 - stompserver_

 .. _ActiveMQ: http://activemq.apache.org/
 .. _Apollo: http://activemq.apache.org/apollo/
 .. _RabbitMQ: http://www.rabbitmq.com
 .. _stompserver: http://stompserver.rubyforge.org

-`stomp.py` has been reported to work with JBossMessaging_ in the distant past.
+`stomp.py` has been reported to work with JBossMessaging_ in the distant past (note: no idea whether the same is true of the replacement, HornetQ)

 .. _JBossMessaging: http://www.jboss.org/jbossmessaging

-For local testing:
+For testing locally, you'll need docker:

 #.
-Create a docker image
+Create the docker image
    ::
       make docker-image
 #.
 Run the container